boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 ##  Segmentation of the Transport Network

-###  Generic Model
+### Reference Design

-This section describe a generic model for the Transport Network based on Orchestration and Management perimeters (Customer vs Provider).
+This section describes the reference design for modelling the Transport Network based on Orchestration and Management perimeters (Customer vs Provider).
 Figure [REF ??? fig-tn-arch] depicts the high level architecture.
 It makes of the terms defined in {{!I-D.ietf-teas-ietf-network-slices}} with the addition of Customer Site:
 Customer:
 : the Customer is an entity that is responsible for managing and orchestating the End-to-End 5G Mobile Network, notably RAN and CORE networks.
 Customer Sites: